 Really, the challenge of the WAN manager is that the network itself, what’s available, is always changing.
-But also, you’re situation is always changing.
+But also, your situation is always changing.
 Your IT department is now asking you to allow BYOD.
 Or you IT Department is now saying, “hey, we have all of these new IoT devices that we want to bring online.”

 These things that other folks within your company—whether it’s the IT department, or the finance department—come to you, as your problem.
 And those are the types of things we’re hoping to give perspective on at the WAN Summit, again from the vendor side—what tools they have to help with those kind of things.
 But also from your peers onstage.
 “This is what my IT department came to me with,” or whatever the case may be.

 I think the key there is that whatever strategy you had three years ago, when it comes time for renewal or whatever the case may be, is probably not the strategy you’re going to have this time.
 And it’s probably not the strategy you’re going to have three years from now.